Hit enter after type your search item

 Finally, he pushes the changes to the remote repository so it is available to the other team members.

-Meanwhile, the developer 2 is working on the sidebar.php file under sidebar-component branch in his local system.
+Meanwhile, developer 2 is working on the sidebar.php file under the sidebar-component branch in his local system.

-He also completes the work and merges the sidebar-component branch with the master branch in local repository as follows:
+He also completes the work and merges the sidebar-component branch with the master branch in the local repository as follows:

 $ git checkout -b sidebar-component